sbechara/MECH105-Algorithms/README.md

 # MECH105-Algorithms
-These are the algorithms I created for MECH105 utilizing different numerical methods.
+These are the algorithms I created for

+I added some text.